 Recently, we’ve been chatting about all things smart offices.
-Smart offices are buildings where automation and optimization are inbuilt into their design, by way of systems and devices that simply “make worklife easier”.
-With all this new tech in your office, you need to make sure that backup and disaster recovery is at the forefront of your mind.
-When systems fail, catch a nasty virus, fall victim to natural disaster, or even just Terry goes on a tech-killing rampage when the printer refuses to cooperate again, you need to be prepared.
+Smart offices are buildings where automation and optimisation are built into their design, by way of systems and devices that simply “make work life easier”.
+With all this new tech in your office, you need to make sure that backup and disaster recovery are at the forefront of your mind.
+When systems fail, catch a nasty virus, fall victim to a natural disaster, or even just Terry goes on a tech-killing rampage when the printer refuses to cooperate again, you need to be prepared.

 Backup and recovery of your smart office devices, settings, and autonomous flows, needs to be just as important as the backup of your data servers if you want to continue working with the least amount of disruption.

 Cloud and hybrid cloud for data, services, and infrastructure

 If you haven’t yet switched over to Azure cloud, or at least hybrid-cloud infrastructure in your business, then building up a smart office is a good time to do so.
 While on-premise data storage, applications, and systems infrastructure have been the traditional business tech model, perhaps with daily offsite backups, this model is approaching the end of its lifespan.

 With the power of fast internet now available to many businesses, a cloud-based data, infrastructure, and services model mean that all these elements can be stored, run, and managed off-site.
 These are then available to use by people with correctly configured accounts, devices, and settings from anywhere with an internet connection.

 Instead of having to dial in via a business’s VPN, users can utilise business data from the cloud.
 With a smart office configuration, this may look like checking all the office lights are off over the holidays, via a smartphone interface.